Code Style

 Never use TFPDataHashTable — it has catastrophic insert performance (400,000 ns/insert vs 50 ns for TOrderedStringMap at N=20).
 See spikes/fpc-hashmap-performance.md for the full benchmark analysis.

 API compatibility: All custom maps share the same core API as TDictionary: Add, AddOrSetValue, TryGetValue, ContainsKey, Remove, Clear.
-Iteration uses Keys, Values, or ToArray returning dynamic arrays (not enumerators), so use indexed for loops instead of for...in.
+The Keys, Values, and ToArray accessors return dynamic arrays, so index those with a for loop rather than for...in.

 All function, procedure, constructor, and destructor names must be PascalCase — the first letter of each word is uppercase, no underscores.
 This applies to both free functions and class methods: